tenstorrent/sfpi/README.md

     export SFPI_ROOT=<path to sfpi top level>
     cd tt-gcc
     ./configure --prefix=$SFPI_ROOT/compiler -enable-multilib
-    SFPI_ROOT must be an absolute path, I suggest the parent of sfpi
+    SFPI_ROOT must be an absolute path.
+Note: the install script and the steps below assume the path used above

 4) Build the compiler:
   The compiler is based on: https://github.com/riscv-collab/riscv-gnu-toolchain